 I try to keep on top of new software advances in social media and am always looking to add to my ever-growing ’kit box’ of social media tools.
+Social media artificial intelligence fascinates me, but it’s in its infancy.
 Rarely do I stumble upon an absolute gem of a piece of software as I did the other day.

 Let me introduce my new friend MeshFire; it’s billed as;

 ‘the only social media management platform powered by artificial intelligence’.

 MeshFire deploys artificial intelligence in the form of your personal sidekick ’Ember’.
 You define a goal, and Twitter account for Ember to work on your ’mission dashboard’, and she gets to work.
 Throughout the day Ember will intelligently suggest engagements, and like-minded users to follow in the form of ’task cards’.
 Best of all you’re told why you should take these steps if you disagree, you ’discard’ the suggestion and move to your next ’task’ (and no she doesn’t tell you off!).

 In addition to the ‘task’ based bits, you can do everything that you can do via the Twitter web interface.
 Scheduled tweets get sent via integration with Buffer (Buffer account required).